gabor-boros/minutes/CONTRIBUTING.md

 7. Compare the CHANGELOG.md changes and push to master
 8. Cut a new tag for the next release version
 9. Run `GITHUB_TOKEN="<TOKEN>" make release` to package the tool and create a GitHub release
+10. Provide a changelog for the release using CHANGELOG.md
-10. Create a new milestone following the `v<NEXT RELEASE VERSION>` pattern
+11. Create a new milestone following the `v<NEXT RELEASE VERSION>` pattern